ronv/sidey/index.md

 I build exciting things with code.

+I'm an incoming New Grad Software Engineer at [Intuit](https://intuit.com){:target="_blank"}.

 In the past, I was a developer at [Scratch.app](//scratch.app){:target="_blank"} building an educational platform for students, teachers, and universities.
 Right now, I'm finishing my B.S. in Computer Science at [Cal Poly Pomona](https://www.cpp.edu/sci/computer-science/){:target="_blank"}.
 My focus has been in software engineering and machine learning.
-After that, I'm joining [Intuit](https://intuit.com){:target="_blank"} as a Software Engineer.

 I love climbing and walking my [dog 🐕](https://instagram.com/thatsabiglab){:target="_blank"}.